zhaosongH/Local-Moran-s-I-by-JS/README.md

-# stable version K-means
+# Local Moran's I using JS

 ## Getting Started

-These code will enable a stable version k-means algorithm using JS.
-Technically, we select the best classification result from several k-means results.
+These code will enable calculating Local Moran's I of geospatial data using JS.

 test code can be found in client/page1/index.js

-core code can be found in client/page1/k-means.js
+core code can be found in client/page1/Local_Morans_I.js

 ## Installing
 to develop with full live reload. use: